RyanMillerC/openshift-custom-gov-login/blog/blog.md

-# Customize OpenShift's Login with USG Banner
+# Customize OpenShift Login with US Government Banner

-OpenShift allows for customization of the console login pages to meet customer requirements.
+Red Hat OpenShift allows for customization of the console login pages to meet customer requirements.
 One requirement for United States Government (USG) customers is to display a legal acknowledgment to users before they are authenticated ([USG Banner Reference]).
 This post steps through the process to customize OpenShift login pages with an acknowledgment.
-Code from this post is available in [this repo].
+Code from this post is available on GitHub [here][openshift-custom-gov-login].

 OpenShift's login screen is comprised of 3 distinct pages: Login, Providers, and Error.